timfprogs/ipfidsupdate/README.md

 ### Policy

-If you choose a policy of Security you are likely to have to manually enable and disable rules every time there is an update.
+If you choose a policy of Security you are likely to have to manually enable and disable rules every time there is an update, otherwise you are likely to block legitimate users of the system.
 If you choose Max-Detect you will have to do this, and you will prevent access through the firewall for many users while you try to get the enable and disable rules right.
 Both these settings also run the risk of slowing down the traffic through the firewall due to the amount of processing involved.